ChenPaulYu/DJtransGAN/README.md

 ```

 ### Generate dataset
-You should first clone the [DJtransGAN-dg-pipeline](https://github.com/ChenPaulYu/DJtransGAN-dg-pipeline)  and  refer to its README.md to generate datset.
+You should first clone the [DJtransGAN-dg-pipeline](https://github.com/ChenPaulYu/DJtransGAN-dg-pipeline) and refer to its README.md to generate dataset include mixable  pairs and mixes made by professional DJ.

 ```